 The enclosed area might get tight during the winter when they all cram in for bed, but that might actually work for the best – they can keep each other warm.

-Definitely check out Ana White’s plans – in addition to much better CAD-type drawings that may explain things better, she also had a brag board full of coops that people have made off of her plans with added goodies – an extra door, a built in nesting box, etc.
+Definitely check out Ana White’s DIY chicken coop plan – in addition to much better CAD-type drawings that may explain things better, she also had a brag board full of coops that people have made off of her plans with added goodies – an extra door for easy access, a built in nesting box for your fresh eggs, etc.